 Another non-metal window mesh, polyester screens rank higher on the durability front.

 Under normal use, polyester screens are almost impossible to tear without a cutting tool.
-That’s why they’re ideal in homes with pets -- an overly enthusiastic dog or cat won’t be able to easily damage the screen.
+That’s why these screens are ideal for pets -- an overly enthusiastic dog or cat won’t be able to easily damage the screen.

 4. Stainless Steel